cs205uiuc/guidebook/_python/reddit-api.md

 print(r.get_me())
 ```

-Now save this and run it with python yourfile.py.
+Now save this and run it with `python yourfile.py`.
 It should print information about your reddit account.

 # Documentation